Hold You Down (Jennifer Lopez song)

+Following the success of "Get Right", Hold You Down could not attain its predecessor's success in the United States and was therefore deemed a commercial failure there, as the song peaked at number 64 on the Billboard Hot 100.
+However, it has reached the top ten in the United Kingdom.
+The single has sold 440,000 digital copies as of June 25, 2018.

 Background

 After the moderate success of Rebirth's lead single "Get Right", "Hold You Down" was chosen as its second single.
 Critics and fans alike criticized this move, considering the general lukewarm reception of the song.
 "Hold You Down" was also included on Fat Joe's album All or Nothing (2005).
 A remix with Don Omar is included on his compilation album Da Hitman Presents Reggaetón Latino (2005).

 Composition

 "Hold You Down" is a song with a length of four minutes and thirty-two seconds (4:32).
 The song samples Shirley Murdock's "As We Lay".
 According to Lopez, the track was a "last minute" add to Rebirth.
 While listening to the song, she knew that "there's nobody" that she can do the song with "except Fat Joe".
 Lopez called Fat Joe up immediately and the next day, the song was recorded after he created his own rap verses.